-When it comes to teaching English in Africa, there is a huge demand for teachers to teach English in Egypt.
+There is a huge demand teaching jobs abroad for English in Egypt especially English teachers.
 This is partly because several teachers left the country in the aftermath of the political unrest a few years ago.
 Egypt has since faced a shortage of English teachers.

-Trying to move past the troubling events, the country is keen to build trade, business and people-to-people ties with the rest of the world.
+Trying to move past the troubling events, the country is keen to build trade, business and people-to-people ties with the rest of the world and to remain one of the best countries to teach English.
 They recognise that English speaking skills are a vital tool to achieve this goal.
-This has further intensified the demand for English teachers.
-There are plenty of opportunities and openings if you are keen on teaching in Egypt
+This has further intensified the demand for TEFL teachers.
+There are plenty of opportunities and openings if you are keen on teaching in Egypt.

 You can start your job search by drawing up a list of language schools as well as elementary schools.
 If you are open to teaching adults, you can add coaching in business English to your ‘job search’ list.